Ivan Soldo: AFL career

+Richmond (2015–2023)

 After a trial with Richmond in May 2014, he was signed as a category-B rookie in July.
 Soldo was introduced to club officials the previous Christmas as a future prospect by cousin and Richmond ruck Ivan Maric.
 As part of the category-B arrangements under which he was signed, Soldo was allowed to train and play with TAC Cup side the Northern Knights before joining Richmond's 2015 pre-season training.
 Soldo played his first Australian rules football match in late July 2014, with the Northern Knights and against the Gippsland Power in Morwell.
 He was officially drafted in December with the club's fifth selection and the 68th selection overall in the 2015 Rookie Draft.

-2015-2016 seasons
+2015–2016 seasons

 He did not play a match at senior level in his first two years at the club, instead learning his craft with Richmond's reserves side in the VFL.
 He played eight games at VFL level in 2015 before playing 15 (and averaging 19.9 hit-outs) in the 2016 season.